Passion. Trust. Expertise... Results.

 These contracts also include a specific amount of time during which the employee is barred from working with a competitor after their employment period ends with their employer.

 Those required to sign these agreements may include employees, contractors, and consultants.

 Our business law lawyers can develop non-disclosure agreements for nearly any legal arrangement, including non-competition agreements between businesses and non-compete clauses for more comprehensive employment agreements.
-We’re also happy to consult with you on laws and Non-disclosure guidelines to ensure that you understand everything you’re drafting or signing.
+We’re also happy to consult with you on non-disclosure guidelines to ensure that you understand everything you’re drafting or signing.

-Please contact McQuarrie at 604.581.7001 to learn more or fill out our initial consultation form to arrange a meeting with one of our business law lawyers.
+Contact one of our business law laywers at 604.581.7001 to learn more or fill out our initial consultation form to arrange a meeting.

 Drafting Non-Compete & Non-Disclosure Templates